 Our travellers are specifically briefed on not to buy souvenirs made from endangered species – people in remote parts of Cameroon do not always have the same respect towards wildlife as most travellers will have, and can sometimes offer such things for sale.
 This also extends to bushmeat – it is quite common to find antelope, porcupine or even monkey served in restaurants, and we specifically advise our travellers against contributing to the depletion of local populations.

-We spend time with the Koma people in the Alantika Mountains, one of the last animistic groups in Cameroon that have not been converted to either Islam or Christianity.
-Through long association with this area, our local team has established solid relationships with certain Koma villages and our presence here is very much welcomed – we feel that it is very important to be seen as guests here rather than outsiders come to merely look.
+We spend time with the Dupa people in the Vokre Mountains, one of the last animistic groups in Cameroon that have not been converted to either Islam or Christianity.
+Through long association with this area, our local team has established solid relationships with certain Dupa villages and our presence here is very much welcomed – we feel that it is very important to be seen as guests here rather than outsiders come to merely look.
 We are able to spend time with the communities learning about their traditions and customs.

 These are very traditional areas with certain codes of behaviour, and the people here are not that accustomed to outsiders.
 We ensure that our travellers are appropriately briefed in order so as not to offend local sensibilities.